textileio/lotus-devnet/README.md

 # Lotus Devnet
 Runs a Lotus Devnet using a mocked _sectorbuilder_ which can be accesed as a real Lotus node through the API.
-The devnet code is always tried to be update with Lotus `master`.
+The devnet code is always tried to be update with Lotus `ntwk-butterfly`.

 ## Run
 You can run the devnet with: